edac713/GPTs/Image Replicator V2.md

 # PROMPTING NOTES

 ## GRAMMAR
-Dalle 3 does not understand grammar, sentence structure, or words like humans.
+dalle does not understand grammar, sentence structure, or words like humans.
 Word choice also matters.
 More specific synonyms work better in many circumstances.
 Instead of big, try gigantic, enormous, or immense.
 Remove words when possible.
 Fewer words mean each word has a more powerful influence.
 Use commas, brackets, & hyphens to help organize your thoughts, but know the dalle will not reliably interpret them.
 The dalle does not consider capitalization.

 ## USE COLLECTIVE NOUNS
 Plural words leave a lot to chance.
 Try specific numbers.
 "Three cats" is more specific than "cats."
 Collective nouns also work, “flock of birds” instead of "birds.”